pathansaeed/newDevops/README.md

 You can click the Preview link to take a look at your changes.
 --->
 I am update this code from git hab

+this is third time i am updating code